1. What is Impedance Control and Signal Matching

 Power needs to be propagated throughout the length of the trace.
 But maximum signal power can only be achieved with matching impedances on the PCB.

-So, that is why we have there is a need for impedance matching.
+So, that is why there is a need for impedance matching.
 We want as much of the power from the driver to end up at the receiver.

 If special care is not taken in the PCB layout stage, then high-frequency signals will definitely degrade as they propagate from the driver to the receiver.
 If the result of this is viewed on an eye diagram the signals will be very distorted and power levels will be different as the signal propagates from the start to the end.

 3. What is a high-speed signal or circuit?

 IPC defines a high-speed signal as one when the rise and fall time of a signal is fast enough that the signal can change from one logic state to the other in less time than it takes for it to travel the length of the conductor and back.
 So, as the signal propagates from the source to the receiver and back – if the rise and fall time is faster than that, then you definitely are dealing with a high-speed design and have to consider high-speed issues.

 A misconception is that the clock speed of the circuit determines whether the circuit is operating at high speed.